andrew-mendes/Chillin_Quest/README.md

 **Removed features:**

-  Ideally users quests information would be stored locally and have cloud save and synchronization options.
+  At start I intended to store user information locally and have cloud save and synchronization options.
 I moved on to implement it as a server sided DB as it was already within my current knowledge to do it this

   A tree-like UI with quests parenting others as a requirement to unlock the next (e.g. "Play Hotel California", which could only be unlocked after one completed "Learn to play the guitar").
 This would probably be a very cool feature but the complexity involved in the current scope of the project was out of reach for me at the time.